 Q: I live in Uusimaa.
 Can I purchase cannabis resin online?

-A: No, it's currently illegal to purchase cannabis resin online in Finland.
-However, you might be able to purchase it from a licensed medical cannabis dispensary.
+A: No, buying cannabis resin online is illegal in Finland.
+However, you may be able to obtain it from a licensed medical cannabis dispensary.